jupyterhub/zero-to-jupyterhub-k8s/doc/source/advanced.md

      tls:
       - hosts:
          - <hostname>
-        secretName: kubelego-tls-jupyterhub
+        secretName: jupyterhub-tls
    ```

-This should provision a certificate, and keep renewing it whenever it gets close
+This should provision a certificate, and keep renewing it whenever it gets close to expiry!
-to expiry!

 ## Arbitrary extra code and configuration in `jupyterhub_config.py`